-Decorating a window sill can be tricky, as they can be so small and awkward in their size.
-However, window sills can add so much charm to a room when done right.
-Today, I’m sharing 5 easy window sill decorating ideas that I use for decorating a large window sill, one that is in our dining room at our Coastal Maine Home.
+Decorating a window sill can be tricky, as they are often small and awkward.
+However, when done right, window sill decor can add a lot of charm to a room.
+Today, I’m sharing 5 easy window sill decorating ideas that I use for elevating a large window sill, one that is in our dining room at our Coastal Maine Home.

-I love tapered candles for the window sill.
-Here, I use a small and subtle pewter candleholder from my mother’s pewter collection with a red tapered candle.
+I love tapered candles on the window sill.
+Here, I use a small vintage-designed pewter candleholder from my mother’s pewter collection with a red tapered candle.
 It rests upon a vintage “American Pewter” book, which adds height and a cozy charm.

 Next, I added two taller pewter candlesticks with red tapered candles to the other end of the window sill.
 You will see how the different heights of the candles draw the eye in.

-Photos are always special and personal to a home.
-And there’s no better place to showcase them than on a window sill.
-Again, I added a vintage photo of my parents when they were young on a local beach.
-It’s one of my absolute favorites!
+Photos are always special and personal to a home, and there’s no better place to showcase them than on a window sill.
+Again, I added a vintage photo of my parents on a local beach when they were young.
+It’s one of my absolute favorite photos of them.

 Tip #3 Books

-Collections of books scattered not only on bookshelves but window sills too are great fillers of space.
+Collections of books scattered on bookshelves and window sills are great fillers of space.
 It’s just like having a coffee table book!
 Depending upon the room, collect books that are appropriate for that room.
-This is a dining room; therefore, I look for books that may be pulled off the window sill anytime as a conversation piece after dining.
+This is a dining room; therefore, I look for books that may be pulled off the window sill anytime as a conversation piece after or during dining.

 These antique books were all collected by my mother.

-You may also enjoy these 11 Creative Ideas to Display Your Vintage Collections post.
+You may also enjoy these 11 Creative Ideas to Display Your Vintage Collections and Decorating with Vintage Books: 20+ Ideas to Try posts.

-Here, I chose a beautiful white porcelain tea set that was also thrifted by my mother.
-It’s perfect for a dining room.
-And I like the simplicity of the white.
-The windows and view should always remain the focal point; therefore, I don’t want to add pieces that are just too heavy for this space.
+Here, I chose a beautiful white porcelain tea set that my mother also thrifted.
+It’s perfect for a dining room, and I like the simplicity of the white.
+The windows and view should always remain the focal point; therefore, I don’t want to add pieces that are too heavy for this space.

 Flowers add life to a room.
-I once read that you should have something alive in every room.
-And I love that!
-A quick trip to Trader Joe’s, and I was able to add a dozen white tulips and greenery to the window sill for that alive outdoor look.
-Even though it’s February and the snow is still falling outside.
+I once read that you should have something living in every room.
+I love that idea!
+A quick trip to Trader Joe’s, and I was able to add a dozen white tulips and greenery to the window sill for that living outdoor look—even though it’s February and the snow is still falling outside.

 You may also enjoy How to Repurpose an Oil Lamp into a Unique Flowers Vase post.